 SHIVAPURI NATIONAL PARK

-Shivapuri National park is 15 km north from the capital city of Nepal.
+Shivapuri National park is 15 km north of the capital city of Nepal.
 It was declared as a National park in 2002 for the protection of Flora and Fauna.
 This national park is home to different national species of plants animals and birds.
-It is ideal for hike, jungle walk and bird watching.
-The popular hill stations around Kathmandu valley like Chisapani, Kakani, Budhanilakanth and Nagarkot can be reached from the Shivapuri National Park.
+It is ideal for a hike, jungle walk, and bird watching.
+The popular hill stations around Kathmandu valley like Chisapani, Kakani, Budhanilakanth, and Nagarkot can be reached from the Shivapuri National Park.
 The highest point of this National park is the Shivapuri Hill located 2,732 meters.